Lessons from Superfest

 As a result, the government of East Germany, highly motivated to prove the value and innovation capacity of Eastern Block countries, set out to develop a nearly unbreakable glass that was inexpensive to produce.
 Through relentless research and development, chemists experimented with ion-exchanging, which involves heating ordinary glass and bathing it in Potassium Nitrate solution, which changes its chemical structure.
 Gaps at a molecular level that make glass prone to cracking are filled by Potassium Ions, making the glass far more resistant to breaking.

-Overall, the Superfest story makes you wonder, as Fern so elegantly asks in the video below, how many of today's products are worse than they should be?
+Overall, the Superfest story makes you wonder, as Fern so elegantly asks in the linked video, how many of today's products are worse than they should be?
 Take a closer look at this fantastic story on Fern.
 It may shatter some of your views of market forces and how they work today.

 AI-Enhanced Article